-B. C. Change the following definition to read:
+C. Change the following definition to read:

-Code official, fire official or fire code official: The officer or other designated authority charged with administration and enforcement of this code, or a duly authorized representative.
-For the purpose of this code, the term "code official," "fire official", or "fire code official" shall have the same meaning as used in § 27-98.1 of the Code of Virginia.
+Code official, fire official or Fire code official: The officer or other designated authority charged with administration and enforcement of this code, or a duly authorized representative.
+For the purpose of this code, the term terms "code official;" and "fire official;" or "fire code official" shall have the same meaning as used the term "fire code official" and, in addition, such official shall have the powers outlined in § 27-98.1 of the Code of Virginia.